Cage Space Requirements

 experimental goals.
 A diurnal 12 hour

-light cycle for most species and 14 hour light /10 hour dark for rats and mice are standard.
+light cycle for most species and 14 hour light /10 hour dark for breeding colonies of rats and mice are standard.
 Reversal of the

 cycle or alteration of the cycle may be